Skip to main content

-In Ditto, an app is a grouping of collections.
-All applications that embed the Ditto SDK and share the same app ID will automatically form a mesh network and synchronize data with each other, either directly or via the Big Peer.
+In Ditto, a database is a grouping of collections.
+All databases that embed the Ditto SDK and share the same database ID will automatically form a mesh network and synchronize data with each other, either directly or via Ditto Server.

 Collections